Drawbacks of Home Electrification

 Water Heaters

-- They require condensate drainage: Heat pumps produce condensate — like water dripping off of an air conditioner — that needs to be handled.
-This could entail a pump and a tube to a drain or to outside there isn’t a drain nearby.
+• They require condensate drainage: Heat pumps produce condensate — like water dripping off of an air conditioner — that needs to be handled.
+This could entail a pump and a tube to outside if there isn’t a drain nearby.

 Want to learn more?